Are you looking for information on HDB fire insurance?

 Home Contents Insurance

-We’ll dive into the details of what’s included in home contents insurance shortly.
+We’ll get into what home contents insurance actually includes shortly.

 The Premiums for HDB Fire Insurance

 The current appointed provider for HDB fire insurance is Etiqa Insurance Pte.
-Ltd.
+Ltd., whose 5-year term of appointment began on 16 August 2024.

 Below are the current premiums for HDB fire insurance: